 - Place the garlic heads cut side up in a muffin tin or on a baking dish.
 Drizzle a little olive oil over the top of each one and add a sprinkle of salt and pepper.
 Cover all of the heads in foil.

-- Roast the garlic in a 400ºF oven until they’re light golden brown and soft (about 30 to 40 minutes).
+- Roast the garlic in a 400ºF oven until they’re a light golden color and soft (about 30 to 40 minutes).

-- Let them cool, then use your hands to squeeze the roasted garlic cloves out of their skins.
+- Let them cool, then use your hands to squeeze the tender garlic cloves out of their skins.

 Roasted garlic stores and freezes well so you can roast it ahead of time and use it in all kinds of recipes at a moment’s notice: